 Sec.
-UBC 304(c) APPROVALS REQUIRED.
+UBC 305(d).
+APPROVALS REQUIRED.
 No work shall be done on any part of a building or structure beyond the point indicated in each successive inspection without first obtaining the written approval of the Building Official.
-Such written approval shall be given only after an inspection shall have been made of each successive step in the construction as indicated by each of the inspections required in sub-section (d).
+Such written approval shall be given only after an inspection has been made of each successive step in the construction as indicated by each of the inspections required in subsection 305(e) in the UBC and by other applicable laws and ordinances.